cujojs/jiff/README.md

 Due to the current JSON Patch format defined in rfc6902, not all patches can be inverted.
 To be invertible, a patch must have the following characteristics:

 1. Each `remove` and `replace` operation must be preceded by a `test` operation that verifies the `value` at the `path` being removed/replaced.
 2. The patch must *not* contain any `copy` operations.
 Read [this discussion](https://github.com/cujojs/jiff/issues/9) to understand why `copy` operations are not (yet) invertible.
-You can achieve the same effect by using `add` instead of `copy`, albeit potentially at the cost of data size.
+You can achieve the same effect by using `add` instead of `copy`, albeit potentially at the cost of increased patch size.

 ### clone